state-less/react-server-docs-md/src/pages/why.md

 ## Because it's beautiful 🥰

 Just like React, it's a new way to code.
-A _reactive_ approach mitigates so many of the problems JavaScript's asynchronous and event based nature brings with it.
-The beauty is within the simplicity of semantic logical flow through your application.
+A _reactive_ approach mitigates so many of the problems JavaScript's asynchronous and event based nature brings with.
+The beauty is within the simplicity of semantic flow through your application.

-It abstracts complex state interactions and asynchronous operations into a _semantically_ linear flow of data through your application.
+It abstracts complex state interactions and asynchronous operations into a _semantically_ linear (top down) flow of data through your application.

 It provides **readability** which in turn makes your code much more _maintainable_.
 The goal of every good codebase should be being able to be read like a book.